 And by sourcing my materials locally or when I am already traveling, I can reduce the number of fossil fuels used to get them to my studio.

 Some other ways that I strive to run a sustainable business is using as little plastic as I can, so I use canvas bags for packaging and paper products for shipping.
 Gogh Jewelry Design also supports non-profits that help save our oceans, such as Project AWARE, an ocean conservation group, and Heal the Bay, who oversees beach cleanups.

 I also realize that social sustainability is just as important as environmental sustainability, which is why my jewelry making supports many charitable organizations.
 I donate part of my proceeds to several charities such as Dive into the Pink, Women Divers Hall of Fame Scholarship Foundation, and Yoga beyond Borders.

-Next month is Earth Month, so it's the perfect time to show your appreciation for our oceans by shopping my jewelry inspired by the sea: Zero Waste and Ocean Jewelry collections.
+In my mind, every month is Earth Month, so it's always the perfect time to show your appreciation for our oceans by shopping my jewelry inspired by the sea: Zero Waste and Ocean Inspired Jewelry collections.
 Support our project to protect oceans and your spiritual wellbeing with sustainable fashion and stones that will connect you to the spiritual nature of water.

 Are you interested in donating your old scuba gear for this up-cycled project?
 Contact us today and be part of this fantastic new movement!